Food & Lodging Sanitation

 Food, lodging, and institution sanitation helps to ensure the public that establishments operating in Rowan County meet the minimum sanitation standards as required by the North Carolina Department of Environmental Health and Natural Resources (NCDEHNR).
 Rowan County Environmental Health Specialists routinely inspect all the following establishments:

-- Hot dog stands, mobile food units
+- Push Carts and mobile food units

-- Hotels, motels and inns
+- Hotels, motels, bed and breakfast

-- Nursing and rest homes, residential care
+- Nursing and rest homes, residential care facilities

-- Schools and educational institutions, hospitals, daycare centers, jail
+- Schools and educational institutions, hospitals, jails

 - Summer camps